nopnop2002/esp-idf-leaflet/README.md

 ![Image](https://github.com/user-attachments/assets/9772a458-a42a-40c0-9173-38112975fef0)
 ![Image](https://github.com/user-attachments/assets/01717382-bf58-4a8f-a30a-e52faf29f615)

-This project has three modes of operation.
+This project has four modes of operation.
 - Demonstration Mode
 	Works without GPS.
 	Displays a map of the Statue of Liberty.